-Once again I went to a one-day bus trip.
-This time to beautiful summer destination Bibione in Italy.
+Once again I went on a one-day bus trip.
+This time to the beautiful summer destination Bibione in Italy.
 Let me tell you it was quite an eventful one day.
-Here is what happened at my one-day trip to Bibione Italy.
+Here is what happened on my one-day trip to Bibione Italy.

 So 8 hours from Prague to Bibione was pretty much nothing in comparison.

 Plus it’s cheaper and quicker which allows you to visit more countries in a short time.

 Me and my friend booked our trip in advance of like 2 weeks.
 We got a pretty cheap deal from a local online discount place and applied our coupon with a travel agency to finish up our order.
 Everything was set up quickly and simply.
 We got our boarding time and place and were all set.

 Living in Prague has a great advantage in traveling as it’s pretty much a stable boarding place in most of the group trips no matter what the transportation means.
 We boarded the bus along with other Bibione visitors in the late evening hours.